LukeCarrier/moodle-ubiquitous/docs/admin/salt.md

 *Note:* the `base` state and states suffixed with `-base` are extended by others using `include` and should not be applied directly.

-You'll then need to instruct the relevant minions to synchronise their grains with those in the configuration:
+You'll then need to instruct the relevant minions to synchronise their grains with those in their configuration:

 ```
 $ sudo salt '*' saltutil.sync_grains